 You take a significant risk if you do this without the other parent’s agreement or court order.
 If you move and the other parent asks the court to decide where the children live you can be forced to move back or if you are not willing to do that the court can order that your children come back and live with the other parent.

 If you are considering moving, the best course of action is likely to involve making an application to the Federal Circuit Court for orders that allow you to move with the children.
 The best possible advice if you find your self in this situation is to contact a Lawyer (preferably an accredited Family Law Specialist) to get advice about your specific circumstances.

 I have always looked after the kids whilst their dad went to work.
 Now we have separated their dad wants them for half the time.

 This should happen only if this arrangement is in the best interests of your children.
 The law does not say that this must happen.
 It certainly isn’t a likely outcome if there is a high level of conflict between the parents or a history of domestic violence or if the children are very young.

-On the other hand the days where most dads only see their children on alternate weekends and half school holidays tend to be a thing of the past.
+On the other hand, the days where most dads only see their children on alternate weekends and a half school holidays tend to be a thing of the past.
 Most often the solution lies somewhere in between.

 The kids don’t want to see their mother so should I force them?

 If there is a court order that says your children should spend time with their mother then you will be in breach of that order if they don’t go.
 Once there is a court order you are obliged to comply with the order’s terms.
 If your children’s mother complains to the court that you have failed to comply with the orders you will find that the judge who deals with your case will be very unimpressed if this is the reason given.
 It is not uncommon for the judge to ask (and none too gently) something like, “If the children decided they didn’t want to go to school would you think it was their decision to make?
 No, you wouldn’t.
 This is no different.”